 Agricultural Equipment Technology

 The Agricultural Equipment Technology Program provides a quality learning atmosphere and hands-on training designed to prepare students for this rapidly changing industry.
-Classroom time focuses on the systems, components, operation and diagnostics of agricultural equipment and the calibrations specific to each equipment manufacturer.
+Classroom time focuses on the systems, components, operation and diagnostics of agricultural equipment.
 Students apply classroom knowledge through hands-on experience in the equipment laboratory.
 Upon successful completion of the two-year program, students earn an Associate of Applied Science Degree.

 - Demonstrate the ability to maintain, diagnose, and repair agriculture equipment in the most cost effective way.

 - Apply customer communication skills, good business ethics, and proper shop operations.